KatarzynaDworak/modern-web-design/README.md

 <br />

 ### Thanks
-To Colorlib [colorlib.com](https://colorlib.com) for free templates.
+To my Mentor - devmentor.pl – for creating the task and for the code review.